There are two approaches used to analyze diamond cut

 In the 1970s a Japanese scientist named Okuda developed methods to study light performance using colored reflectors in magnified scopes.
 By color-coding light entering the crown of the diamond he was able to track the amount of light returned properly to the viewer's eye.
 Over the next 30 years other innovators developed such tools as the FireScope(TM) and the Gilbertson-Scope which were used to improve diamond cutting techniques.

-In 2005 the AGS introduced a similar tool, the Angular Spectrum Evaluation Tool or ASET.
+In 2005 the AGS introduced a similar tool, the Angular Spectrum Evaluation Tool or ASET (pronounced ‘asset’).
 Based on a similar principal, the ASET shows light return with greater detail as light is color-coded 3 ways.
 Blue (obscuration contrast), red (high angle, high intensity light return), green (lower angle, lower intensity light return).
 An ASET image therefore provides more specific information than Ideal-Scope about how the diamond is handling light.

-We have tested mechanized/computerized light performance devices but have found none that give relevant and repeatable results.
-We realize the value of the concept to consumers and may adopt such a machine when it’s made repeatable and the metric correlates to real-world lighting.
-Until that time we endorse the same natural assessment techniques used by the world’s leading diamond cutters and laboratories.
+We have tested a number of automated/computerized light output measurement devices but have found none that give relevant and repeatable results.
+We realize the value of the concept to consumers and may adopt such a machine in the future if it can be proven to be repeatable and provide results consistent with scientifically vetted grading systems such as AGSL.

-A positive by-product of Internet diamond sales is that consumers are becoming more educated about what makes a high quality diamond “tick.”
-Remember that if you are looking in retail stores you should seek the same assessment data and documentation that you would expect on the internet.
+A very positive by-product of internet e-commerce is that consumers are becoming better educated about diamond quality and how to assess it for themselves.
+When shopping in retail stores you should seek the same data, imagery, and documentation that you would expect on the internet.